 Taking advantage of several screens offers you greater screen real estate, which is perfect for both gamers and professionals alike.
 You can effortlessly split your tasks and applications across all your screens, reducing the need for you to consistently flick between different tabs.
 Multi-monitor set ups also offer a greater level of immersion whilst gaming.

-Advantages & Disadvantages of a Multiple Monitor Set up:
+Advantages & Disadvantages of a Multiple Monitor Set-up

 Advantages